mesosphere/kudo-cassandra-operator/docs/accessing.md

 ### Access Cassandra

-You will run simple `cqlsh` command within an ephemeral pod on the kubernetes cluster to show how to connect to Cassandra.
+You will run simple `cqlsh` command within an ephemeral pod on the Kubernetes cluster to show how to connect to Cassandra.

 #### 3. Retrieve the docker image name